How can you improve the state of your infrastructure automation?

 Some of the biggest cloud providers have their own proprietary tools for implementing cloud infrastructure.

-• AWS CloudFormation – A JSON/YAML-based authoring experience for provisioning AWS resources.
-AWS CDK which lets you author infrastructure for AWS resources transpiles to a CloudFormation template and then deploys the infrastructure using CloudFormation.
+• AWS CloudFormation — A JSON/YAML-based authoring experience for provisioning AWS resources.
+AWS CDK, which lets you author infrastructure for AWS resources, transpires to a CloudFormation template and then deploys the infrastructure using CloudFormation.

-• Azure Bicep – Microsoft Azure’s version of a DSL IaC tool that is meant to replace ARM templates.
+• Azure Bicep — Microsoft Azure’s version of a DSL IaC tool, it is meant to replace ARM templates.

-Let’s examine a few concerns I have heard developers express when it comes to adopting a fundamentally new way to implement cloud infrastructure with a tool like Pulumi.
+Let’s examine a few concerns developers have expressed about adopting a fundamentally new way to implement cloud infrastructure with a tool like Pulumi.

 Picking a language in a new tool can feel like a pretty drastic one-way decision.
 Fortunately, Pulumi interoperates with the supported languages.
-Delving into how multi-language components work perhaps deserves its own post some day, so I’ll leave that as a task for you to read 🙂
+Delving into how multi-language components work deserves its own post.

-Pulumi has been in service since 2018.
-A number of well-known orgs use Pulumi.
-During my time at Pulumi I had come across several teams that have built complex cloud infrastructure installations spanning several cloud providers.
-But not all use cases are complex and yours doesn’t have to be to use Pulumi.
-Many of them start simple but grow organically and don’t realize that the growth was facilitated by Pulumi.
+Pulumi emerged in 2018, and several well-known organizations use it.
+During my time at Pulumi, I encountered several teams that built complex cloud infrastructure installations spanning several cloud providers.
+Your use case doesn’t have to be complex to use Pulumi.
+Many start simple but grow organically and don’t realize the growth was facilitated by Pulumi.

 See also: Pulumi Pricing – Editions Overview.